alexmarcel/ilkkm-id-maker/README.md

 - Photo upload accepts JPG/PNG, center-crops to the card portrait ratio, compresses to JPG in the browser, and saves under `1MB`.
 - Generated card text uses bundled Liberation Sans Bold so front/back JPGs keep the same font across devices.
 - Saved Records table on the main page shows cohort records with saved status.
+- Grid Preview shows the current cohort in a responsive card grid with front/back flip preview.
+- Grid thumbnails are generated at `720px` wide and cached for faster loading.
-- Protected Exports page lists records, previews front/back cards in modals, deletes rows, and downloads all cards as a ZIP.
+- Protected Exports page lists records, previews front/back cards in modals, deletes rows, controls response status, and downloads all cards as a ZIP.
+- When responses are closed, the generator disables the form and shows a centered overlay on the card preview.

 ## Running Locally